 Examples of writing 'risks' to embrace the weirdest (and truest?) stories embedded in your friendship story:

-Incorporate a poem into your drafting this weekend.
 We read Paul Auster's "Word Box," which is embedded into his story, Why Write.
 The short, short poem goes like this: The world is in my head / my body is in the world.
+I wouldn't recommend going into poetry on MCAS.

-Write twenty-five sentences containing the names of you and your friend.
+We wrote twenty-five sentences containing the names of you and your friend; on MCAS, think about how a couple of sentences which start with the same words are really powerful.
 Paul Auster wrote twenty-five such sentences about Charles Bernstein, and we read the first few: "Charles Bernstein is a poet.
 Charles Bernstein is a critic.
 Charles Bernstein is a man who talks.
 And whether he is writing or talking, Charles Bernstein is a trouble-maker.
 Being fond of trouble-makers myself, I am particularly fond of the trouble-maker designated by the words Charles Bernstein."

 1) 15 minutes - Write and revise an intro that you love for the story of your friendship.
 Start fast! see the four "start fast" types of intros above and in your google drive shared folder to help choose the type you want to write.